 The following facts have been compiled by Engineers, Land-Planners, Attorneys, Geologists and Surveyors.

-- The City, MLG&W and Memphis Wrecking are the only three using the site at this time.
+The City of Memphis, MLG&W, and Memphis Wrecking are the only three entities using the site at this time.

 WHAT DOES MEMPHIS WRECKING RECYCLE?

 - MWC typically recycles 50 percent of the construction and demolition materials brought to the Frayser site.
 Recycled asphalt, brick, concrete, and metal products are sold.
 Trees, leaves, and similar materials may be used onsite for internal road and erosion control or transferred to companies that sell mulch and landscaping materials.